 Be sure to also take pictures of the vehicles as well as the surrounding scene, and gather the contact information for anyone who saw the accident take place.
 From there, your two main priorities are to see a doctor so your injury is documented and then contact an attorney.

-A skilled personal injury lawyer can help prove that speeding caused the crash by using evidence like:
+A skilled Virginia car accident lawyer can help prove that speeding caused the crash by using evidence like:

 - Accident reconstructions